 My interdisciplinary pursuits provide a multi-faceted understanding of environmental change in the coastal realm.
 I am an ecologist, asking questions that span population, community, ecosystem, and evolutionary sub-disciplines.
-I often use a food web perspective, exploring top-down (e.g., predation) and bottom-up (e.g., nutrient excretion) mechanisms by which animals affect ecosystem processes.
-I am also involved with on-going coastal restoration initiatives and conservation policymaking.
-Building from these research experiences, I serve in various student mentoring, editorship, science consulting, and community service roles.
+I often use a food web perspective, exploring top-down (e.g., predation) and bottom-up (e.g., nutrient) mechanisms by which animals affect ecosystem processes.
+I am involved with ongoing coastal restoration initiatives, conservation policymaking, and water management strategies.
+Building from these research experiences, I serve in various roles as editor, science consultant, and student mentor.

-I am a Senior Fellow at the Center for Energy, Environment, and Sustainability at Wake Forest University and a Research Professor in the Department of Biology.
-I was previously a Professor in the Department of Applied Ecology at North Carolina State University.
-I have a current research program in The Bahamas and I am active with local scientific research and community service in Western North Carolina.
+I am a Senior Fellow at the Center for Energy, Environment, and Sustainability and a Research Professor in the Department of Biology at Wake Forest University.
+I was previously a Professor in the Department of Applied Ecology at North Carolina State University, part of the Global Environmental Change and Human Well-being Cluster.
+I have current research programs in The Bahamas and I am active in community service in Western North Carolina (e.g., a member of the Haywood Country Search and Rescue Team).
 I am always seeking new opportunities to contribute to the broader scientific and conservation communities.